George Richardson Memorial Stadium

 On April 15, 2021, Queen’s announced construction on a new pavilion for Richardson Stadium, to be completed by April 2023.

-When the pavilion is completed, it will provide coaches and student-athletes with modern training and competition spaces as well as athletic therapy, hydrotherapy facilities, meeting rooms, and other sport-related amenities.
-It will also create a new team room for football that has direct field access.
-The two-story pavilion will be built to fit into the existing landscape of the West Campus.
-It will include facilities that will enhance the training and competition environment for varsity sports, expand opportunities for varsity and recreation programs such as intramurals, make usage more gender inclusive, and support a broad range of activities for students and community members.
+The two-story pavilion is built to fit into the existing landscape of the West Campus.
+It includes other facilities that enhance the training and competition environment for varsity sports, expands opportunities for varsity and recreation programs such as intramurals, makes usage more gender inclusive, and supports a broad range of activities for students and community members.